rkt-1597/GSoC-2025-Blogs-RTEMS/_posts/2025-07-13-progress_till_midterm.md

         ![demo_net]({{site.baseurl}}/assets/posts/midterm/demo_nethwaddr.png)
         + However, right now, I am just getting `net: hwaddr error`.
 Though this is an error, I am confident to resolve it, delving further into GRETH configuration and initialization and its connection with lwIP.
         ![lwip_nethw]({{site.baseurl}}/assets/posts/midterm/lwip_nethw.png)
-        + Here is the test on my fork of RTEMS lwIP which I have creatd until now.
+        + Here is the [test](https://gitlab.rtems.org/prithvi77/rtems-lwip/-/blob/Prithvi-GSoC-25-Tests/rtemslwip/test/udp_test/init.c?ref_type=heads) at commit `2e8cb5dcb3dadfb49c67e2b51d430b6b3b07877c` on my fork of RTEMS lwIP which I have creatd until now.
 The test works fine, it transmits UDP packets at regular intervals.
 However, I am just facing few issues in tracking the reception of these packets, due to error in tap interface creation

 4. GRETH Legacy Driver successfully simulated and tested :
     + A key aspect of this project was to simulate GRETH Legacy Driver.
 For this milestone, I had encountered several problems, like memory alignment issues, connectivity issues, etc. due to which I wasn't able to simulatye the working of GRETH Legacy Driver.
 However, it was due to all these errors that I got the opportunity to dive deep into RTEMS codebase, so as to work on these issues in a better way.
 I learnt about the importance and method of configuration of struct `rtems_bsdnet_config` and `rtems_bsdnet_ifconfig`, working with `sparc-rtems7-gdb`, using tools like  `addr2line`, `sparc-rtems7-objdump`, etc. to name a few important learnings.